Register with a doctor

 Short-term study students

-Exchange and study abroad students who are at the University of St Andrews for one semester and do not have a Tier 4 visa will be charged for any NHS medical treatment received, so it is important to ensure you obtain medical insurance before travelling to the UK.
+Exchange and study abroad students who are at the University of St Andrews for one semester and do not have a Tier 4 visa may be charged for any NHS medical treatment received, so it is important to ensure you obtain medical insurance before travelling to the UK.

 Although you will be unable to register with a medical practice on arrival, you will be able to request consultations with a general practitioner (GP) as required.
 Depending on the practice, the current charge is between £95 to £104.50 for the initial consultation and any prescription which is issued.
 Thereafter, further consultations will be between £50 to £55.

 Alternatively, students may wish to consult the private GP in St Andrews, whose charges are currently £80 per consultation.

 Get the MenACWY vaccine

 You should also have had the full double dose of MMR vaccine to protect from Measles, Mumps and Rubella.
 If you have not had both doses then you should contact your health practitioner to arrange this before leaving to come to St Andrews.
 If unable to access the vaccine, you may be able to access it from our St Andrews doctors, but we have a very limited stock for new students and you will be charged for the service.